 The main thing:

 Published at 2014-09-07, this recipe is for 4 people and takes 6 hour.

 Founder of Ohmydish (established 2014).
 Would happily spend her entire day in the kitchen.
 Previously worked in the hospitality industry as an independent chef and is ready and willing to help you gain confidence in the kitchen.
 With her easy-to-follow recipes, helpful tips, and cooking knowledge, you will be making the very tastiest dishes yourself in no time!
 Véronique's recipes are intended for everyone, from beginners to advanced home cooks.

 Updated at: 11-05-2023

 View the original recipe via:

-Preheat your oven to 200 degrees Celsius or 400 degrees Fahrenheit.
-Bake the loaves for about 10 minutes.
-Take them out and brush with half a tablespoon of olive oil and sprinkle with some sea salt and a quarter tablespoon rosemary.
+Preheat the oven to 200 degrees celsius.
+Bake the rosemary loaves for 10 minutes, then take the loaves out of the oven, brush with half a tablespoon of olive oil and sprinkle with some sea salt and a quarter tablespoon of rosemary.